AspadaX/you/README.md

 ## LLM Support

 `you` works with various LLMs:
-- Works well with small models like `smollm2` (including the 135m version)
+- Works well with small models like `smollm2`
+- Compatible with OpenAI compatible APIs, such as DeepSeek.
 - Compatible with `ollama` for using any open-source model for free
 - Configure your preferred model for the best balance of performance and accuracy